Quick Answer

 - +Keep bedtime lighting softer and warmer.

-What usually makes the room harder
+What makes the room harder

 - -Putting the loudest color on every large surface.